achalnm/DSV-project/README.md

-# Data Science Projects
+# Data Science and Visualization College Projects

-Welcome to my collection of data science projects!
-This repository contains various projects showcasing data analysis, visualization, and machine learning techniques.
-Below is a brief overview of each project.
+These are the data science and visualization projects I completed for my DSV (Data Science and Visualization) subject during the 6th semester of college.
+Each project showcases different aspects of data analysis, machine learning, and visualization techniques.

 ## Projects